Dosmaster4life/cse212tutorial/Sets/Set.md

 ## Diagrams
-# Sets example with Union and Intersection symbols.
+# Sets visual for methods used in python
 ![https://i.stack.imgur.com/uH6cL.png)](sets.png)

 # Sets example with Union and Intersection symbols.